Skip to content

 Let's say:

-• Your Salesforce username is user.
+• Your Salesforce access token is fake_access_token.

-• Your password is password123.
+• Your Salesforce instance URL is https://your-domain.my.salesforce.com.

 • You want to ingest account data from your salesforce account